I am a Professor of Astrophysics in the School of Physics & Astronomy at the University of Leicester.

 My work looks at how planets form in discs around young stars like our Sun, how stars form, and how super-massive black holes grow.
 Most of my work involves building theoretical and numerical models of these systems, in order to try and understand how they behave and evolve.
 For a more detailed description, please see my research page.

 My research is currently funded by STFC.
-From 2016-21 I held a Consolidator Grant from the European Research Council.
+In recent years my work has also been supported by the Leverhulme Trust and the European Research Council.

 Bio